Weezer (Green Album): Background

 Weezer's second album, Pinkerton, was released on September 24, 1996.
-It sold poorly compared to Weezer's 1994 debut, perhaps due to its darker, more abrasive sound.
+With a darker, more abrasive sound, it received mixed reviews and sold poorly compared to Weezer's 1994 debut.
 Following the Pinkerton tour, Weezer went on hiatus.
 Frontman Rivers Cuomo returned to Harvard University to finish his studies, but dropped out to focus on songwriting.
 During this time, he formed a new band, Homie.

 By February 1998, Cuomo had disbanded Homie and headed to Los Angeles to begin work on Weezer demos with guitarist Brian Bell and drummer Patrick Wilson.
 Bassist Matt Sharp was absent from rehearsals and became estranged from the band.
 On April 8, 1998, Sharp announced his exit from Weezer to devote his energy to his band the Rentals.
 It was quickly announced that former Homie bassist Mikey Welsh would take over on bass for Weezer.

 Frustration and creative disagreements led to a decline in rehearsals.
 In late 1998, Wilson left for his home in Portland pending renewed productivity from Cuomo.
 Cuomo became depressed; he painted the walls of his home black and put "fiberglass insulation all over the windows and then black sheets of fiberglass so that no light could get through".
 During this time, he isolated himself and abstained from contact with the outside world.
 He also had braces put on his teeth, further damaging his self-esteem.

 By 1999, the members of Weezer had again gone their separate ways; Wilson resumed work with his band the Special Goodness, Bell worked on his band Space Twins and Welsh toured with Juliana Hatfield.
 Meanwhile, Cuomo wrote 121 songs, nearly half of which would become demos.
 Bell would occasionally visit Cuomo and play songs with him.

 Unbeknownst to the band, their fanbase was connecting and growing on the internet, and Pinkerton's critical and commercial standing was improving.
 Weezer accepted a lucrative offer to perform in Japan in August 2000 for the Summer Sonic Festival; rehearsals for the show reinvigorated the band.
 They returned to performing in June 2000, playing low-key shows around Los Angeles under the pseudonym Goat Punishment, ensuring that Weezer would only perform for longtime fans who would recognize the name.

 Eventually, Weezer performed higher-profile gigs such as the Warped Tour.
 Cuomo said: "We went in there fully expecting to be booed and to have things thrown at us.
 But it was exactly the opposite, people were singing along to all the songs and just going crazy, giving us the best support.
 And I think that gave us the confidence we needed."
 The response led to further shows.
 MP3 demos captured live on the band's mobile unit and soundchecks surfaced on file-sharing services and eventually were released as downloads on the Weezer website.
 These songs are often referred to as "Summer Songs of 2000".